New tourism and commercial recreation disposition type

+OneStop training sessions will be held in Calgary and Edmonton and can be found by visiting the AER Events page.
 If you have questions about OneStop, please contact the AER Customer Contact Centre by phone at 403-297-8311 (1-855-297-8311 toll free) or by email at [email protected].

 The department has taken a phased approach to automating the business processes required to meet legislative requirements.
 The opportunity provided by this automated system will ensure that industry clients are provided with efficient and consistent service from government departments providing access to Alberta's resources.